 Home » Student Loan Policy

-Trump’s student loan forgiveness changes began with the passing of the Tax Cuts and Jobs Act in December 2017.
-He also signed an executive order to suspend federal student loan interest and payments, which was extended multiple times by both the Trump and Biden administrations.
+Trump’s first changes to student loan forgiveness began with the passing of the Tax Cuts and Jobs Act in December 2017.
+He also signed an executive order to suspend federal student loan interest and payments in March 2020, which was extended multiple times by both the Trump and Biden administrations.

-This guide covers all the changes to student loan forgiveness Trump made, including his prior proposed changes and what we can expect if Trump wins a second term this time around.
+This guide covers all the changes to student loan forgiveness Trump made, including his prior proposed changes and what we might expect from Trump's second term.

 The Trump administration passed its Tax Cuts and Jobs Act in 2017, which included two student loan-related changes.